anilhack98/Python_learning/Git_Demo/git_setup.md

 # Fork
  -> A fork is a new repository that shares code and visibility settings with the original "upstream" repository.
-  -> Fork is rough copy.
+  -> Fork is rough copy